What is social media analytics?

 If your social media analytics tool can’t listen to all the social media accounts you’re running, it won’t provide you with a full picture of your social media presence, including underlying trends and sentiment.

-Dashboards and visualization
+Dashboards and visualisation

-Your social media analytics tool needs to represent the data it analyzes in a way teams across your business can easily understand.
+Your social media analytics tool needs to represent the data it analyses in a way teams across your business can easily understand.
 Communicating your insights should be simple and easy – meaning your tool needs to be intuitive to use and easy to manipulate.

 Can your social media analytics tool perform complex sentiment analysis on your data?
 Sentiment analysis can help you understand how your audience demographics really feel about your brand.
-Rather than just relying on social media data points such as likes and shares, it can analyze comments for customer emotions.
+Rather than just relying on social media data points such as likes and shares, it can analyse comments for customer emotions.

-Social media analytics tools with natural language understanding and machine learning built-in can identify the relationships between your social media activity and customers’ prior or subsequent behavior, meaning you can gather critical insights about the customer journey.
+Social media analytics tools with natural language understanding and machine learning built-in can identify the relationships between your social media activity and customers’ prior or subsequent behaviour, meaning you can gather critical insights about the customer journey.
 As much of the content on social media is unstructured data, having a tool that can parse this information and accurately draw insights automatically is key.

 Emotion Analysis and Effort Scoring

-The social media analytics tools you use should also augment the number of ways you can analyze what customers are saying.
+The social media analytics tools you use should also augment the number of ways you can analyse what customers are saying.
 Adding effort scoring – how difficult it is to do business with you – capabilities provides businesses with a leading indicator of customer loyalty and churn.
 Being able to score dozens of emotions provides further insight into customers’ feelings about the customer experience.
 Granular emotion analysis, effort scoring, and sentiment provide businesses with a suite of leading indicators into how your brands and business are perceived by your customers.

 Your social analytics tool should be able to drill deeper into your social media audience through segmentation.
 Identifying how your customers feel about and interact with your brands – and where they do – can guide social media strategy, as well as overall brand or product strategy to bolster sales.